Costs and scholarships

 International student course fees are adjusted regularly and are subject to change in future years.

-You will receive two bills - one for your tuition fee and one for your SSAF.
-International tuition fee bills are issued in the week leading up to each semester/trimester.
+You will receive two bills - one for your tuition fee and one for your Student Services and Amenities Fee.
+International tuition fee bills are delivered in the week before each semester/trimester.
 If you enrol after this time, you will receive your bill in the week after your enrolment.
-We will send an email to your student account each time a bill is generated.
-Bills can be viewed and paid by logging into myHub through myUoN.
+We will send an email to your student account each time a bill is ready.
+Bills can be viewed and paid by logging into myHub through myUON [link].

 If you can't pay your tuition fees by the due date, you may be eligible to apply for a payment plan.
 Payment plans are only available if you're experiencing genuine and unexpected financial hardship.
 You will be required to pay half of your tuition fees before submitting a payment plan application.
 When you apply, you will also be asked to provide evidence of your financial hardship such as bank account statements or medical invoices and certificates.
 If your application is approved, your remaining balance will be divided into a maximum of three monthly payments (depending on when you apply).
 All payment plan applications must be submitted before Census Date of the term in which the fees are due.
 Click the link to apply for a Payment Plan.